enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/length-operators-in-lua-ii.md

 ## Content

-In Lua, you can also use the `#` operator to find the number of elements in a table.
+In Lua, you can also use the `#` operator to find the number of elements in a table[1].

 For example, to find the number of elements in `my_table`, you would use:
 ```lua